nathancristello/tutorials/README.md

 ## Tutorials
 A collection of codes demonstrating how to fit different models to data in Python

-1. \bf{lev_mar.ipynb}: utilize the Levenberg-Marquardt algorithm to fit a Gaussian model and a Lorentzian model to data
+1. \textbf{lev_mar.ipynb}: utilize the Levenberg-Marquardt algorithm to fit a Gaussian model and a Lorentzian model to data